Compare Auto Insurance in Phoenix

 The condition of Phoenix roads leaves something to be desired and contributes to increased costs for drivers.
-According to a recent study by TRIP, 13% of the major streets here are in poor condition and 31% are mediocre.
-These under-maintained streets are partly responsible for the $345 a year drivers pay for extra vehicle operating costs.
+TRIP reports that 23 percent of the major streets in Phoenix in are in poor condition.
+And 29 percent are mediocre.
+These under-maintained streets are partly responsible for the $550 a year drivers pay for extra vehicle operating costs.

 At least the traffic in Phoenix isn’t too bad.
-According to TomTom's annual traffic index report, Phoenix ranks 46th for worst traffic congestion in the United States.
-Even so, an average commuter spends an additional 20 minutes per hour stuck in traffic during rush hour commutes lasting 60 minutes and 77 hours a year for 30 minute commutes, which is a lot of wasted time, although it could be worse.
+According to TomTom's annual traffic index report, Phoenix, AZ ranks 165th for worst traffic congestion in the world.
+But, commuters spend an extra 20 minutes per day stuck in traffic during rush hour commutes lasting 60 minutes.
+And 77 hours a year for 30 minute commutes.

-The City of Phoenix Municipal Court website allows you to pay traffic citations, tells drivers how to contest tickets, and provides helpful traffic court information.
+The Phoenix Municipal Court website allows you to pay traffic citations.
+It also tells drivers how to contest tickets, and provides helpful traffic court information.

 A DUI conviction could require you to obtain an SR-22 form.
 Get a quote and compare rates from top companies that specialize in Phoenix DUI insurance.